Learn About Tenosynovitis

 When should I contact a medical professional for Tenosynovitis?

-Contact your provider for an appointment if you have pain or difficulty straightening a joint or limb.
+Contact your provider if you have pain or difficulty straightening a joint or limb.
 Contact your provider right away if you notice a red streak on your hand, wrist, ankle, or foot.
 This is a sign of an infection.

 How do I prevent Tenosynovitis?